21 Moments Writing Challenge With Christina Katz

 When the month is over, you will be sent a feedback form so you can tell me how it went.
 I am no longer reviewing any of your moments after the challenge, but I will send you an offer for a paid review of several moments, at the conclusion of the challenge.

 The 21 Moments Monthly Writing Challenge is not the same as classes or Dream Team coaching with me.
 Classes and coaching are considerably more expensive and involve more direct interaction between students and myself.
 If more direct interaction with me is what you are looking for, please check out my classes and training groups.
 But in the meantime, why not allow me the opportunity to help you become a better writer in just 21 days?

-Register now for the next session (begins the first day of next month every month of the year except July, August, and December):
+Register now for the next session begins the Monday of every month:

 Expect an e-mail confirmation from me upon registration.
-The workout begins the first day of the next month after you register (every month of the year except July, August, and December).
+The workout begins the first Monday of every month after you register.
 Look for an e-mail from me then!

 The 21 Moments Writing Challenge was the launching point for my daily writing, and as a result I felt more creative and had more ideas to pursue during the rest of the day. ~ Cindy H.